Cinevoraces/cinevoraces_infra/doc/virtualization.md

-# DEV | Setup virtualized production VM
+# Setup virtualized production VM

 This guide shows you how to configure a **_"cinevoraces.fr"_** production environment in a VM.
 This will allow you to test your application/infrastructure in a safe and controlled environment.